rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_ents AT darwin.cam.ac.uk<br/>
         Aurelia LI<br/>
         <p align="justify">
-Aurelia is a final year PhD in Chemical Engineering, studying how metal-organic frameworks can be used for gas adsorption applications.<br><br>
+Jordan is a first year PhD student at the Department of Medicine researching heart attack and stroke.<br><br>

         </p>
     </td>